frmfm/FRAMED-2.0-Guide/README.md

 • FRAMED also supports playback of artworks from the web but if you wish to  sell web based artworks you need to follow the official submission feature.

+## 1-1-1.
+General

+### ■ Artwork Progress Save

+To save the progress of artwork when working with Processing, openFrameworks or any other framework, please ensure that a file "framedsave.txt" is stored in the root of your artwork folder – same location as .exe.

+• Use to save progress of artwork

+• Please capture the exit event or overwrite framedsave.txt whenever there are changes

+• Do not save framedsave.txt on exit since exit events are not executed on FRAMED.

+• Currently in development: Server side artwork progress save

 ## 1-2.
 GIF Artworks and Images (Photography)

 For artists who work with GIF/Image media: